kyle4269/frigate_alpr_web/README.md

 # Frigate ALPR Web Server Documentation

+**This project is no longer being developed due to LPR being included in Frigate 0.16.**

 ## Introduction

 The Frigate ALPR Web Server is a companion script designed to seamlessly integrate with the [Frigate ALPR](https://github.com/kyle4269/frigate_alpr) system.
 This web server enhances the functionality of Frigate ALPR by providing a user-friendly interface to search, view, and manage license plate recognition data and associated images stored in the database.